preciofishbone/OmniaDocsG2/blocks/mega-menu/index.rst

 + **Exclude Start Node**: If the start node in what you have selected should not be used, activate this option.
 + **Navigation Depth**: Set the number of levels that should be shown.

-When you have added several objects the Mega Manu this way, you can grab the left-most icon and use drag and drop to edit the order.
+When you have added several objects the Mega Menu this way, you can grab the left-most icon and use drag and drop to edit the order.

 Display
 ------------